GadashovNihad/financial-copilot/README.md

-# Financial Co-pilot
+Financial Co-pilot

-**Elevator Pitch:** Stop analyzing statements.
+Elevator Pitch: Stop analyzing statements.
 Start talking to your money.

-## 🚀 About The Project
+🚀 About The Project

-Financial Co-pilot is an intelligent chatbot assistant built for a banking hackathon.
-It allows users to connect to their bank transaction history and ask complex questions in natural language.
-The application leverages the power of Google's Gemini AI to provide insightful answers, automatic transaction categorization, and helps users manage their financial goals and budgets through a simple, conversational interface.
+Financial Co-pilot is an intelligent, conversational AI assistant developed for a banking hackathon.
+It empowers users to securely connect to their transaction history and ask complex questions in natural language.
+Our core mission was to transform tedious financial analysis into a simple, engaging conversation.

-The entire application is built on a modern, cloud-native stack, containerized with Docker, and deployed on the Google Kubernetes Engine (GKE).
+The entire application is engineered on a modern, cloud-native stack.
+We leveraged the power of Google's Gemini AI for its conversational intelligence, built a robust backend with Python and Flask, and containerized it with Docker.
+The application is deployed and managed on the Google Kubernetes Engine (GKE), ensuring scalability and reliability.

-### Built With
+🛠️ Built With

-* **Backend:** Python, Flask
+Backend: Python, Flask

-* **AI:** Google Gemini API
+AI: Google Gemini API

-* **Frontend:** HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript

-* **Cloud & DevOps:** Google Kubernetes Engine (GKE), Docker, Git, GitHub, GitHub Codespaces
+Cloud & DevOps: Google Kubernetes Engine (GKE), Docker, Git, GitHub, GitHub Codespaces

-## 🎯 Features
+🎯 Features

-* **Conversational Q&A:** Ask complex questions about your spending (e.g., "How much did I spend last month?").
+Conversational Q&A: Ask questions about your finances in plain English, such as "What were my total expenses last month?"

-* **Automatic Categorization:** The AI automatically categorizes raw transaction data to provide deeper insights (e.g., "What are my top 3 spending categories?").
+AI-Powered Categorization: The AI automatically categorizes raw transaction data, providing insights like "What were my top 3 spending categories?" even if the original data lacks this information.

-* **Goal Management:** Set savings goals and track your progress.
+Goal Management: Easily set savings goals and receive updates on your progress.

-* **Budgeting:** Set monthly budgets for different spending categories.
+Budgeting: Create monthly budgets for specific spending categories.

-* **Proactive Tips:** Receive automated tips based on your spending habits.
+Proactive Tips: The system analyzes your spending habits to provide helpful and timely advice without being prompted.